nupurkmr9/syncd/README.md

 </p>

-## SynCD Overeview
+## SynCD Overview

 <p align="center">
 <img src='assets/datapipeline.jpg' align="center" width=700>
 </p>

-Our dataset generation pipeline is tailored for (a) Deformable categories where we use descriptive prompts and Masekd Shared Attention (MSA) among foreground objects regions of the images to promote visual consistency. (b) Rigid object categories, where we additionally employ depth and cross-view warping using exising Objaverse assets to ensure 3D multiview consistency.
+Our dataset generation pipeline is tailored for (a) Deformable categories where we use descriptive prompts and Masekd Shared Attention (MSA) among foreground objects regions of the images to promote visual consistency. (b) Rigid object categories, where we additionally employ depth and cross-view warping using existing Objaverse assets to ensure 3D multiview consistency.
 We further use DINOv2 and aesthetic score to filter out low-quality images to create our final training dataset.

 ## Model Overview